kenjohnson03/DelegationStation/README.md

 - DeviceManagementManagedDevices.ReadAll (Allows for reading and updating devices)
 - AdministrativeUnit.ReadWrite.All (Allows for updating AUs)

+Reduced permissions for monitoring without changes (will log changes, but not have permissions to apply them):
+- Device.Read.All
+- DeviceManagementManagedDevices.Read.All

 #### Certificates & Secrets

 ##### Certificate-based Authentication